-Google Fit approaches things differently from other fitness apps.
-You can still check up on common metrics like your heart rate and step count, but Google Fit combines your activity metrics to make them mean something.
-For instance, you might see that your lunch walk took around 22 minutes to complete, but what does that mean for your overall health?
-How does it affect you?
-And what goals do you need to meet to stay healthy?
+Google Fit approaches things differently than other fitness apps.
+You can still check on stats like heart rate and step count, but Google Fit also combines your activity metrics to make them mean something.
+For instance, you might see that your lunch walk took around 22 minutes to complete.
+However, you might not know what that means about your overall health.
+How do 22 minutes of activity affect your fitness?
+Most importantly, what goals do you need to meet to stay healthy?

 - Move Minutes: Move Minutes is another way to say “active time.”
-You earn Move Minutes for every bit of physical activity you do, including walks, runs, swims, and yoga.
+You earn Move Minutes for every bit of physical activity you do, including walks, runs, swims, yoga, and much more.

-- Heart Points: Heart Points are earned when you perform activities at a higher pace.
-You earn one Heart Point per minute of moderately intense exercise, like from a swift walk.
-You also earn double Heart Points if you’re taking part in more intense activities like a long run.
+- Heart Points: Heart Points relate to the activities you perform of higher intensity.
+One minute of moderately intense exercise, like a swift walk, earns one Heart Point.
+You earn double Heart Points if you complete even more intense activities, like a long run.

 Google’s goal with Move Minutes and Heart Points is to make the results of exercising easier to understand.
-It’s a different approach to what other fitness apps offer, but that’s not a bad thing.
+It’s a different approach from what other fitness apps offer, but that’s not a bad thing.
 It just means that if you’re already used to tracking your fitness with another app, you may not want to dive right into Google Fit.
-However, the focus on Move Minutes and Heart Points is a seriously valuable way to go about teaching users how to stay healthy.
-Like I said — it’s the fitness app for the rest of us.
+On the other hand, the focus on Move Minutes and Heart Points is a seriously valuable way to guide users on how to stay healthy.

 Apps compatible with Google Fit

-You also might want to connect Google Fit to another app if you’re using a Wear OS device.
-As we’ve already discussed, Google’s fitness app isn’t the most versatile app out there.
-So, if you want to keep track of your activity in a more powerful app like Strava or Runkeeper, connecting your Google Fit account to a third-party app will do the trick.
+You also might want to connect Google Fit to another app if you’re using a device from the Wear OS platform.
+As discussed, Google’s fitness app isn’t the most versatile option available.
+If you want to keep track of your activity on a more powerful platform like Runkeeper, connecting your Google Fit account to a third-party app will do the trick.